fractalego/wafl/documentation/source/configuration.rst

     * "rules" is the file containing the facts and rules that guide the chatbot.
 The default is "rules.yaml".

     * "functions" is the file containing the functions that can be used in the rules.
 The default is "functions.py".

+    * "frontend_port" is the port where the web frontend is running.
+The default is 8090.

     * "llm_model" is the configuration to connect to the LLM model in the backend.
 The default is "localhost:8080".